 On the other hand, if you put them in the tank that has much softer water than what they are used to their exoskeleton becomes too malleable and it will not crack as well.

 - Water temperature.
 Sudden and abrupt changes of the temperature can cause the molting.
-We are not talking about 1-3C difference because these changes do not affect shrimp (By the why, it also affects sex ration of Shrimp).
+We are not talking about a 1-3C difference because these changes do not affect shrimp (By the way, it also affects the sex ration of Shrimp).

 Tip: In addition, Some researchers believe that in warm water (25-26 °C) shedding is easier for the shrimp.
 Maybe because in this case it increases their metabolism and gives them more energy and strength.

 - Shrimp age (size).
 It was also observed that the molting frequency declined as the shrimp increased in size.
 I have covered this moment a little bit earlier.